Riding the Trend or Protecting Profits | Affirm Holdings Inc. (AFRM)

-Affirm Holdings Inc. (NASDAQ:AFRM) went up by 18.67% from its latest closing price compared to the recent 1-year high of $137.98.
-The company’s stock price has collected 14.08% of gains in the last five trading sessions.
-MarketWatch.com reported 7 hours ago that Dow, S&P 500 and Nasdaq end at records, powered by stimulus hopes and energy sector gains
+Affirm Holdings Inc. (NASDAQ:AFRM) went down by -10.07% from its latest closing price compared to the recent 1-year high of $146.90.
+The company’s stock price has collected 21.69% of gains in the last five trading sessions.
+MarketWatch.com reported on 02/11/21 that Affirm earnings top expectations, but stock slips

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.